wassermanlab/revup/README.md

-# Webpage Regulatory Variants
+# RevUP

 ## Project Setup
-Webpage Regulatory Variants is comprised of a React.js front end and a Flask backend.
+RevUP is comprised of a React.js front end and a Flask backend.
 The front end collects data from the user and sends it to the backend to be processed and produce a score.

 The following shows the structure of this project:
 ```
-~/webpage_regulatory_variants
+~/revup
 ├── README.md
 ├── api
 ├── app